ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 A natural question, given that UltimApe's previous Twitter-archive project (Goliath, 2018) stalled at the implementation stage: why won't this one stall too?
 Several things have changed:

 - **There's a paid developer this time.** Goliath was a solo side project, fitting around UltimApe's executive function constraints.
-Murmur isn't.
+Hivesong isn't.
 Chris Johnson is being engaged to ship this, with funding to support that engagement.
 Implementation is no longer dependent on UltimApe's capacity to grind through it alone.
 - **The data layer exists now.** In 2018, getting tweets out of Twitter required wrestling with rate-limited APIs and incomplete archive exports.
 Both problems are solved by Community Archive (which didn't exist yet) and the AT Protocol's explicit support for backdated imports (which didn't exist yet).
 The actual technical lift is dramatically smaller than it was in Goliath's era.
 - **Twitter's export format is a known quantity now.** Goliath stalled in part because Twitter kept changing the archive format mid-development.
 The format has been relatively stable for several years, and the tooling around it is mature.
 - **The architecture has been planned out for years.** As the 2021 email above shows, the design has been clear in UltimApe's head since at least then.
 What was missing was elbow grease, not vision.
 This project is structured to provide the elbow grease.
 - **The scope is bounded.** Goliath aimed at "fix Twitter's broken archive in general."
-Murmur aims at "pump tweets to Bluesky, structure intact."
+Hivesong aims at "pump tweets to Bluesky, structure intact."
 The smaller scope means it can actually finish.
 - **There's accountability.** A funded developer with shipped milestones on a public repository is a different shape than a solo project on a personal GitHub.
 Public progress, public budget, and a paying collaboration all create pressure to ship that didn't exist for Goliath.

 This isn't a guarantee.
 Open-source projects stall for many reasons, and the risk is real.
 But the conditions that caused Goliath to stall have substantially changed.

 ### Licensing & business model

-> **TL;DR for non-developers:** The actual Murmur tool — the thing that copies your tweets — is free, open-source, and yours to keep, forever.
+> **TL;DR for non-developers:** The actual Hivesong tool — the thing that copies your tweets — is free, open-source, and yours to keep, forever.
 You can run it yourself for free if you can manage a Linux server. *If* a paid hosted version is ever built (so non-technical people can use it without running servers), the hosting code would be open-source too, but with a license that asks commercial competitors to share their improvements back.
 Either way, the tool itself is always free.

-Murmur uses a **two-tier licensing structure** with a clear and unambiguous boundary:
+Hivesong uses a **two-tier licensing structure** with a clear and unambiguous boundary:

 - **The core self-hosted product**: the pump engine, CLI, and everything in Sections 1-3 of this document, will **always be released under a maximally permissive license** (likely **MIT**, possibly Apache 2.0).
 Anyone can use, fork, modify, redistribute, sell, or build on it with essentially no restrictions.
 This is non-negotiable: the actual tool that does the Twitter→Bluesky migration is and will remain genuinely free software in the most permissive sense.
-People who want to run Murmur themselves will always be able to do so without anyone's permission.
+People who want to run Hivesong themselves will always be able to do so without anyone's permission.

 - **The optional SaaS scaffolding**: *if and when* it gets built (Section 4.3): the multi-tenant dashboard, billing integration, account management, and hosted-service-specific infrastructure, would be released under **AGPLv3**.
 This layer is what would make a commercial hosted offering possible; it's strictly additional to the core, not a replacement for any of it.
 Users who self-host never need to touch it.
 AGPLv3 means the code is still open and inspectable, anyone can self-host the SaaS scaffolding too, and anyone can fork it for their own commercial use.
 The only requirement is that commercial network operators must publish their modifications.
 The reciprocity ensures improvements flow back to the ecosystem rather than disappearing into closed forks.

 **Why this structure:**

-If Murmur goes well and there's interest, UltimApe and the developer collaborator may build it into a small hosted service: a pay-as-you-go platform that handles the sync for users who don't want to run infrastructure themselves.
+If Hivesong goes well and there's interest, UltimApe and the developer collaborator may build it into a small hosted service: a pay-as-you-go platform that handles the sync for users who don't want to run infrastructure themselves.
 The revenue from that service would fund continued development, maintenance, security updates, and feature work for everyone, including self-hosters.
 Without a hosted option, the network effect described in "For everyone" never kicks in.
 None of this is decided yet; it's the path the architecture leaves room for.

 The AGPLv3 license is what would make that funding sustainable, but it's worth being precise about how.
 AGPL doesn't actually prohibit competing commercial services; anyone can fork the code and run a competing hosted version, they just have to publish their modifications under the same license.
 What AGPL really does is two things: (1) it requires that anyone running a hosted version make their changes public, so improvements flow back to the ecosystem rather than getting absorbed into private forks; and (2) it creates enough friction that most large cloud companies (Google, for instance, has an explicit policy against AGPL code) won't adopt it.
 That second effect is what protects small maintainers from being commodified by hyperscalers.
 AGPL doesn't prevent anyone from self-hosting, contributing, or even running their own commercial fork.
 It just keeps the code reciprocal and discourages the specific scenario where a giant cloud provider repackages the work without giving anything back.

 **What this means for backers:**

 - **The core is and always will be free.** No matter what happens to any future hosted service, the prototype's code stays MIT/Apache.
 You can always self-host.
-- **Any hosted service is opt-in.** If you'd rather run Murmur yourself, you can.
+- **Any hosted service is opt-in.** If you'd rather run Hivesong yourself, you can.
 A hosted service, if it ever exists, would be a convenience for people who don't want to do devops, not a gate.
 - **Backing this project is backing the open-source core.** The funding goes to building the freely-available tool.
 Any future hosted service is a downstream possibility, not what you're directly supporting.
 - **Backers won't be locked in to anything.** Data on a hypothetical hosted service would be just standard Bluesky records on a PDS, fully portable.
 Users could migrate to self-hosted at any time using AT Protocol's account migration mechanisms.
 - **No vendor monopoly.** AGPLv3 doesn't restrict competition.
 Anyone can fork the SaaS scaffolding and run their own paid hosting service for their own community: a research collective, school, publication, local cooperative, or commercial competitor.
 The only requirement is publishing modifications under the same license.
 There's no negotiation with the original maintainers, no "individual license" gatekeeping, no relicensing pathway controlled by anyone but the license itself.
 This is the model that [Write.as](https://write.as) uses (you can pay for blog hosting *or* self-host the open-source [WriteFreely](https://writefreely.org) engine yourself), and that the Mastodon ecosystem uses (multiple hosts offer paid Mastodon instances using the same open code).
 If our hosting is bad, slow, or expensive, someone else can compete using the same engine.